SPECTRE: Spectral Conditioning Helps to Overcome the Expressivity Limits of One-shot Graph Generators: Spectrum and Graph Generation

 \subsection{Conditional Eigenvector Generation}

 The eigenvector generator (Figure~\ref{fig:architecture} right), aims to construct eigenvectors $\bU_k$ matching given eigenvalues $\blambda_k$:

-Akin to the graph generator, $g_U$ operates by iteratively refining a starting eigenvector matrix.
+It operates by iteratively refining a starting eigenvector matrix.
 First, a starting Stiefel matrix $\bU_{k}^{(0)}$ is selected from a bank of learned matrices $\{\bB_0,...,\bB_m \}$ with $\bB_i \in \V{k}{n}$ for all $i = 1, \cdots, m$.
 Using a bank helps to make the generation easier, as orthogonal matrices which correspond to valid graph Laplacian eigenvectors form a potentially small subset of all orthogonal matrices.
+However, it is possible to instead use only one fixed learnable rotation matrix as input, which would cause a slight decrease in generation quality.
 The selection is done by generating a query matrix $\bQ = \text{MLP}(\blambda_k)$ of size ${n \times k}$ that is compared to matrices in the bank using the canonical Stiefel manifold metric~\citep{edelman1998geometry}:

 which we normalize such that the distance from $\bB_{i}$ to itself is equal to one.
+Here $\text{tr}(X)$ computes the trace of the matrix.
 The starting matrix $\bU_{k}^{(0)}$ is then sampled using Gumbel-softmax \citep{jang2016categorical,maddison2016concrete}.

 The generator proceeds to refine $\bU_{k}^{(0)}$ by repeatedly multiplying it with left and right orthogonal matrices: